 - Health insurance: Automatic control and check whether the health insurance company has to cover the costs of the medication.
 If no, notification internally and then to the patient.
 If yes, rapid reimbursement of costs to patients.

 - Patient: Less effort due to flexibility, fast and secure.
 No more paper prescriptions that can get lost or are unreadable.

-All those involved in the process, from the doctor to the pharmacy and the health insurance company to the patient, benefit considerably from the future-oriented medical prescription based on intelligent, AI-based OCR.
+All those involved in the automate processing, from the doctor to the pharmacy and the health insurance company to the patient, benefit considerably from the future-oriented medical prescription based on intelligent, AI-based OCR.

 Follow us on LinkedIn to get the latest IDP News.